Videomancer

 - Connect the SYNC output to the sync input of the modular system

-- Set ANALOG VIDEO OUT to RGB
+- Set Analog Out Mode to RGB

 Videomancer automatically syncs to any conventional video signal patched to the HDMI or RCA inputs.
 However, it is not a frame store like TBC2.
 To use Videomancer as a decoder to convert to 1v modular video, patch the Videomancer Sync output to the sync input of the modular system.

-Videomancer is an ultra-low latency digital signal processing device, but it can never be as fast as a dedicated analog circuit.
 Any video going through Videomancer is delayed slightly.
 If Videomancer is patched into the middle of a modular system, between the modular decoder and the modular encoder, Videomancer's output will be shifted to the right relative to the rest of the modular system.
 The amount of horizontal shift depends on video resolution, frame rate, and the particular program loaded into Videomancer.

 Therefore, inserting Videomancer between a modular decoder and encoder is not a recommended configuration.
 Using Videomancer as an “effects send” may be possible in exotic scenarios where the modular decoder, encoder, and/or sync generator are not sharing the same sync reference, but that would be a non-standard, advanced, experimental configuration.